Two dimensional graph model for epitaxial crystal growth with adatoms: Strategy of the proof

 The idea is to separate the contribution that the energy on the left-hand side has on a neighborhood of each cut of $h$, and on the other part of the graph of $h$.
 Despite there might be a countable number of cuts, it is just a technicality to show that we can reduce to finitely many of them (see the beginning of the proof of Theorem \ref{liminfinequality}).
 Thus, let us assume that the final configuration described by $h$ has finitely many cuts.
-Since the energy is local, for the sake of simplicity, we will consider the case where there is at most one cut.
-For $\varepsilon>0$, we consider a rectangle $C_\varepsilon$ around the cut (see Figure \ref{fig:strategy_intro}) whose height is $\varepsilon$ smaller than the height of the profile at that point.
-This is to avoid this energy interacting with that of other smaller cracks.
+Since the energy is local, for the sake of simplicity, we will consider the case where there is one single cut.
+In case the measure $\mu$ has a Dirac delta at the point $P$ (see Figure \ref{fig:strategy_intro}), we want to count its contribution to the energy as part of the energy of the regular part of $\widetilde{\Gamma}_h$.
+For this reason, we take $\varepsilon>0$ and consider a rectangle $R_\varepsilon$ around the cut as in Figure \ref{fig:strategy_intro}.

 Now, we claim that

 and that

 Given \eqref{eq:liminf_intro_2} and \eqref{eq:liminf_intro_3}, we obtain the desired liminf inequality \eqref{eq:liminf_intro_1} by sending $\varepsilon$ to zero.